 2. Expected Behavior

-We expect all participants at the AADR/CADR Annual Meeting & Exhibition (attendees, members, vendors, exhibitors, contractors, staff and venue staff) to abide by this Meeting Professional Conduct Policy in all venues at the AADR/CADR Annual Meeting & Exhibition, including ancillary events and official and unofficial social gatherings.
+We expect all participants at the AADR/CADR Annual Meeting & Exhibition (attendees, members, vendors, exhibitors, contractors, staff and venue staff) to abide by this AADR Professional Conduct at Meetings Policy in all venues at the AADR/CADR Annual Meeting & Exhibition, including ancillary events and official and unofficial social gatherings.

 - Exercise consideration and respect in your speech and actions.